 Although the foliage of the scented geranium does not emit a detectable fragrance unless the leaves are bruised or crushed, the resulting aroma is so sublime that you will find excuses to touch this plant often.
 What's more, the fuzzy scalloped leaves of the scented geranium are edible, adding their volatile oils to flavored sugars, breads, and pastries.
-You can choose from scents like rose, apricot, pineapple, ginger, nutmeg and mint chocolate.
-Keep a few scented geraniums in the kitchen in bright light, and give yourself an aromatherapy treat each day.
+You can choose from scents like rose, apricot, pineapple, ginger, nutmeg, and mint chocolate.
+Keep a few scented geraniums in the kitchen in bright light, and give yourself a bit of aromatherapy each day.

 06 of 08

 The daffodil that grows indoors could not be easier to cultivate, even for beginners.
-In fact, you don't even need soil to grow a paperwhite bulb: position the bulb in the neck of a growing vase, held above water, and blooms will appear about six weeks after planting; no cold treatment required.
+You don't even need soil to grow a paperwhite bulb: position the bulb in the neck of a growing vase, held above the water, and blooms will appear about six weeks after planting; no cold treatment is required.
 After the blooms fade, paperwhites seldom bloom again, so don't feel guilty about adding them to the compost bin.

 07 of 08